-Cash and cash equivalents consist of balances with banks and investments in money market funds.
+Cash and cash equivalents consist of balances with banks and highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
+An investment qualifies as a cash equivalent when it has a short maturity of approximately three months or less from the date of acquisition.
 Cash and investments meeting the definition of cash and cash equivalents held for investing rather than liquidity purposes are classified as investments.